dimitry/creative_cash/README.txt

   the BasicChangeProcessor can be created so that only the code that is relevant to the special case needs to be written.
 * What might happen if sales closes a new client in France?
-  A new currency file can be created and the config can be edited so that the new currency can be used.
+  A new currency file can easily be created by the client and the config can be edited by the client as well, so that the new currency can be used.